📢 Registration is now open for Summer Session 2021 📢

 We’re excited to announce that Study and Action is starting a monthly discussion group!

-We’ll meet every fourth Tuesday of the month from 7-8:30 starting on April 27, 2021.
+We’ll meet every fourth Tuesday of the month from 7-8:30 PM.
 We’ll meet over Zoom initially and hopefully meet in person once it’s safe.

 This is an opportunity to come together and learn in community once a month.
 We’ll read or watch a mix of media from short books (150 pages or fewer!), to long form articles, to documentaries and movies.